Question: What causes vitiligo?

 Answer: There is no single identified cause of vitiligo, except for autoimmunity.
 Vitiligo is an autoimmune disorder in which the systems in the body that fight off infection begin to fight off the healthy cells (melanocytes) that control the coloring of skin, hair, and mucous instead.
 Generally, vitiligo first shows up after a triggering event, like a cut, scrape or bruise to the skin.
 It’s is the stress response to the triggering event that directly causes vitiligo where the immune system mistakenly kills the cells that create pigment.

 The following conditions may be linked to vitiligo:

 - genetics and family history

 - the body’s defenses going into overdrive after fighting off infection

 - psychological stress

 About 20% of people who have vitiligo know that someone else in their family has or had it.

 People who have vitiligo often say they notice it spreads during periods of emotional stress or after sun exposure.
-It can aso spread after other damage to the skin like cuts or abrasions.
+Vitiligo can spread after other damage to the skin like cuts or abrasions.
 For most people, vitiligo spreads over time to new places in the body and this can occur unexpectedly.

 What is autoimmunity and what does it have to do with vitiligo?

 Autoimmunity is a chronic disorder which means it doesn’t have a cure available from the medical community.
 There are only treatments for autoimmunie conditions.
 They are increasingly common with countries with western diets and lifestyles.
 More and more people at ever increasingly young ages contract an autoimmune disease where the immune system attacks healthy cells.
 Autoimmune diseases are quite diverse, some common ones are: